Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-Many studies have tried to establish scaling relations between winds traced by (mostly UV) absorption lines and SFR or stellar mass in star-forming galaxies.
-Most of these find a correlation between SFR, $\Sigma$SFR or SFR/M* and outflow velocity (measured as $\sigma$ or V$_\mathrm{max}$) but with different slopes of the correlation \citep[see e.g.][and references therein]{Erb12, Arribas14, Chisholm15, HeckmanBorthakur16}. \cite{Heckman03} suggests that there is a minimum SFR density of $\sim$0.1 M$_\odot$/yr/kpc needed to launch an actual outflow from a rotating disk. \cite{Tanner17} model a starburst wind and produce synthetic absorption lines to investigate possible relations between the wind speed and the SFR or $\Sigma$SFR.
-They find that there is only a correlation for warm and cold gas below a certain threshold in SFR and $\Sigma$SFR and that the velocities measured from that gas (e.g. via UV absorption lines) can be much lower than the actual wind velocity traced by the hot gas.
-This also explains the discrepancies in the slope of the correlation from different studies using absorption lines as they trace different SFRs above and below the threshold as well as different ions. \cite{Maseda14} do not find a correlation between the stellar mass and $\sigma$ (as measured from a single Gaussian fit) in a sample of extreme emission line galaxies (EELGs) at z$=$1--2, however, their mass range is rather small.
-Those galaxies have a $\sigma$ around 50 km\,s$^{-1}$ with some reaching up to 200~km\,s$^{-1}$, values much higher than expected for their mass, but they do not detect a broad component as \cite{AmorinGPkin} for a sample of local GPs (which are nothing else than EELGs at a certain redshift). \cite{Maseda14} conclude that the gas fraction must be much higher for those galaxies in order to be stable and part of the gas rapidly gets turned into stars before the starburst shuts down again.
-This process might be supported by winds and outflows of gas.
+Several studies have tried to establish scaling relations between winds traced by absorption lines and SFR or stellar mass.
+They usually find the SFR, $\Sigma$SFR or SFR/M* to correlate with the outflow velocity (measured as $\sigma$ or V$_\mathrm{max}$) but with different slopes \citep[see e.g.][and references therein]{Erb12, Arribas14, Chisholm15, HeckmanBorthakur16}, but not the absolute SFR as it is the case for GRB hosts. \cite{Heckman03} suggests that there is a minimum $\Sigma$SFR density of $\sim$0.1 M$_\odot$/y/kpc$^2$ needed to launch an outflow from a rotating disk, higher than the SFR densities observed in the FLAMES sample.
+Since the SFR density depends on the inclination angle, an incorrect inclination could change the value slightly.
+Extinction is not an issue as this would affect both $\Sigma$SFR and SFR.

+\cite{Tanner17} model a starburst wind and produce synthetic absorption lines.
+They only find a correlation with SFR and $\Sigma$SFR below a certain threshold, however the observed velocities can be much lower than the actual wind velocity.
+This also explains different slopes using absorption lines, since they trace SFRs above and below the threshold as well as different ions. \cite{Maseda14} do not find a correlation between M* and $\sigma$ (as measured from a single Gaussian fit) in a sample of extreme emission line galaxies (EELGs) at $z=1-2$, however, their mass range is rather small.
+Those galaxies have a $\sigma$ around 50 km\,s$^{-1}$ with some reaching up to 200~km\,s$^{-1}$ but they do not detect a broad component like \cite{AmorinGPkin} for GPs (which are simply EELGs at a certain redshift). \cite{Maseda14} conclude that the gas fraction must be higher for those galaxies in order to be stable, and part of the gas rapidly turns into stars before the starburst shuts down again.
+This process might be supported by winds or outflows.